 6) Swearing can make you feel better when you’re in pain.

-In a study conducted by Keele University in the UK, participants were asked to submerge their hand into a bucket of cold water.
 While swearing, participants reported less pain and were able to withstand the pain longer.

 7) Writing things out by hand will help you remember them.